allproxy/json-log-viewer/README.md

 ## Install AllProxy Application

-The `JLogViewer` is also supported by the `AllProxy` application which can be installed [here](https://github.com/allproxy/allproxy/releases/).
+The `JLogViewer` is integrated into the `AllProxy` application which can be installed [here](https://github.com/allproxy/allproxy/releases/).

 ## Filtering

+Advanced JSON field and boolean filters can be used to find relevant log records.

+Example filters:
+* Filter `response:>400` shows responses with status greater than or equal to 400
+* Filter `response:403` shows 403 responses
+* Filter `agent:wget` shows `wget` clients
+* Filter `bytes:>1000` shows responses that are greater than 1000 bytes
+* Filter `remote_ip:*` can be used to sort remote IP addresses in ascending order
+* Filter `-request:GET` shows non-GET requests

-Show responses with status greater than or equal to 400:
+Filter `response:>400` shows responses with status greater than or equal to 400:

 ![Alt text](image-2.png)

-Show 403 responses:
+Filter `response:403` shows 403 responses:

 ![Alt text](image-8.png)

-Show `wget` clients:
+Filter `agent:wget` shows `wget` clients:

 ![Alt text](image-9.png)

-Show responses that are greater than 1000 bytes:
+Filter `bytes:>1000` shows responses that are greater than 1000 bytes:

 ![Alt text](image-5.png)

-Sort by remote_ip in ascending order:
+Filter `remote_ip:*` can be used to sort remote IP addresses in ascending order:

 ![Alt text](image-6.png)

-Show non-GET requests:
+Filter `-request:GET` shows non-GET requests:

 ![Alt text](image-7.png)